ansys/pyaedt-toolkits-antenna/doc/source/Antennas/antenna_wizard.rst

   :width: 800
   :alt: Antenna Toolkit UI, Design Tab

-Once the antenna is loaded the user can click on the Synthesis button and generate the antenna parameters
+Once the antenna is loaded the user can click in the synthesis button and generate the antenna parameters

 .. image:: ../Resources/antenna_toolkit_synth.png
   :width: 800